-The British Academy’s £25,000 non-fiction book prize is awarded for a book that contributes to public understanding of world cultures.
+The British Academy’s £25,000 non-fiction book prize is awarded annually for a book that contributes to public understanding of world cultures.
 It is designed to illuminate the interconnections and divisions that shape cultural identity worldwide.

 Author, formerly associate editor and columnist at The Guardian.
 She has won several prizes for her books and journalism.
 Her first novel, Island Song, will be published by Granta in April 2019.

 Historian, broadcaster and professor of the history and politics of modern China at Oxford.